alysianure-netizen/kelompok-enam/README.md

 Ticket Price Calculator
 ---
 ## 3. Project Description
-This program is a program that calculates the total price of tickets for an event.
+This is a program that calculates the total price of tickets for an event.
 The ticket price depends on the visitor's age.
 ---
 ## 4. Objectives
 This project is designed to apply the following programming concepts: